Com-QuadTech/CPKloxo-Com-QuadTech/README.md

-# Kloxo
+# Kloxo from Com-QuadTech
 From Kloxo HostInaBox, a light and efficient webhosting platform, to Kloxo Enterprise, a truly distributed hosting platform.
 Kloxo is a fully scriptable, distributed and a 100% object oriented hosting platform.

 # Features

-* CentOS 5 Support
+* CentOS 5 / 6 / 7 Support
-* Integrates with billing software such as AWBS, WHMCS and HostBill
+* Integrates with billing software such as WHMCS
 * Kloxo HostinABox: Feature Complete web hosting platform that uses 10MB RSS.
 * Kloxo Enterprise: distributed hosting platform.
 * View, Search and Manage your entire hosting, and every domain from a single page.